ALavault/alavault.github.io/_posts/2020-07-09-mixing_tuto_2_perception.md

 This post tries to describe the basics of mixing music.
 Today, an perception test.

 ## 1. Psychoacoustics

+Before talking about anything technical about mixing, let's talk about your main tool : your ears.

+### 1.1 Anatomy

+### 1.2 Frequential perception

+### 1.3 Frequency masking

 ## 2. Visualizing audio